-Whether you’re new to teaching Computing or a specialist Computer Science teacher, this program will set you on the path to becoming an expert in delivering Project-Based Learning (PBL) in the classroom.
+Whether you’re new to teaching Computing or a specialist Computer Science teacher, Teaching with Physical Computing will set you on the path to becoming an expert in delivering Project-Based Learning (PBL) in the classroom.

-The Arm School Program’s suite of four professional development courses introduces you to the world of Physical Computing and how to apply it through Project-Based Learning in the classroom to maximize engagement and learning.
-We demonstrate how programmable physical computing devices enable educators to apply a constructionist approach to computing education, centering classroom learning experiences around real world problem-solving.
+The Arm School Program’s suite of professional development courses introduces you to the world of Physical Computing and how to apply it through Project-Based Learning in the classroom.
+We demonstrate how programmable physical computing devices, such as the Micro:bit, Raspberry Pi and Arduino, enable educators to apply a constructionist approach to computing education, focussing classroom learning experiences around real world problem-solving.

-In this self-paced experience, our program will lead you towards mastering PBL: the pedagogy, its practical application and supporting educational theoretical principles.
+In this self-paced experience, the program will lead you towards mastering PBL: the pedagogy, its practical application and supporting educational theoretical principles.
 It also covers how to embed Project-Based Learning into your curriculum, as well as how to assess it effectively.
-You will acquire a toolkit of concepts and techniques that you can apply with confidence in the classroom.
+By completing this program, you will acquire a comprehensive toolkit of concepts and techniques that you can apply with confidence in the classroom.

 For more teaching and learning resources from the Arm School Program, visit https://www.arm.com/resources/education/schools/content

 - 1–2 hours per week, for 10 weeks

 This course introduces the fundamental concepts underpinning Project-Based Learning, and how you can apply it with programmable devices to bring STEM & Computing to life in the classroom.